Dome A: Exploration

 Details of the morphology of this feature were determined by the SPRI-NSF-TUD airborne radio echo sounding program between the years 1967 and 1979.

 In January 2005 a team from the Chinese National Antarctic Research Expeditions (CHINARE) traversed 1228 km from Zhongshan Station to Dome A and located the highest point of the ice sheet (4093 m above sea level) by GPS survey at 80°22′S 77°21′E on January 18.
-This point is near one end of an elongate ridge (about 60 km long and 10 km wide), which is a major ice divide and has an elevation difference along its length of only a few meters.
+This point is near one end of an elongated ridge (about 60 km long and 10 km wide), which is a major ice divide and has an elevation difference along its length of only a few meters.
 An automatic weather station (AWS) was deployed at Dome A, and a second station was installed approximately halfway between the summit and the coast at a site called Eagle (76°25′S 77°01′E, 2830 m above sea level).
 These AWS are operated as part of an ongoing collaboration between China and Australia and include a third AWS (LGB69) at 70°50′S 77°04′E, 1854 m above sea level, which has operated since January 2002.
 The station at Dome A is powered by solar cells and diesel fuel and requires yearly service and refuelling.